 It’s a good idea to maintain a relationship with your insurance provider – they’ll be eager to hear about what you’ve been up to!
 Naturally, you’ll want to connect when your contract is about to expire, but it’s also important to reach out whenever you’ve made a change to your business.
+This could be a change in location or an operational change.

 Your coverage must match the value of your business, as it stands today.
 If you’ve added new elements or grown your operations, your business could be facing different risks, and your policy might require an update well before its expiry date to ensure you’re still protected.

 Introducing a new product or service, launching a new online platform, or expanding to new locations are all good examples of changes that could affect the value of your business, and by extension, your insurance needs.
-Remember that without the appropriate coverage, you’re more vulnerable to risk or a damaging loss.
+Remember that without the appropriate coverage, you’re more vulnerable to risks or a damaging loss.